 04 of 09

-You don't need to find an excuse to plant lavender (Lavandula sp. and cultivars) anywhere, but that heavenly fragrance we all love so much is a repellent for several pests of the vegetable garden and the gardener.
+You do not need to find an excuse to plant lavender anywhere, but that heavenly, much-loved fragrance is a repellent for several pests of the vegetable garden and the gardener.
 You probably know that deer avoid it, but there are other insects and animals that also steer clear.
-At the top of the list is ticks.
-Lavender won't ensure that you won't get bit, but it should cut down on the amount of ticks in the area.
-Moths, like those pesky green... cabbage moths, find the scent offensive.
-And even mice will find somewhere else to snack.Continue to 5 of 9 below.
+As a bonus to deterring deer, you will also see fewer ticks.
+Lavender will not ensure that you will not get bit, but it should cut down on the number of ticks in the area.
+Moths, like those pesky green cabbage moths, also find the scent offensive.
+Even mice will find somewhere else to snack.Continue to 5 of 9 below.

 05 of 09

-Marigolds (Tagetes sp.) don't get the respect they deserve.
+Marigolds do not get the respect they deserve.
 They deter pests both above the ground and below.
-Ring your garden with marigold plants and rabbits will think twice before crossing the line.
-Confuse Mexican bean beetles by interplanting them with your bean plants.
-They have been credited with repelling squash bugs, thrips, tomato hornworms and whitefles.
+Ring your garden with marigold plants, and rabbits will think twice before crossing the line.
+Confuse Mexican bean beetles by interplanting marigolds with your bean plants.
+Marigolds have also been credited with repelling squash bugs, thrips, tomato hornworms, and whiteflies.
 Some even exude a chemical that kills root nematodes in the soil.
-If nematodes are a problem, you'll need to plant your... marigolds a year in advance and leave the roots in the soil, at the end of the season.
+If nematodes are a problem, you will need to plant your marigolds a year in advance and leave the roots in the soil at the end of the season.

 06 of 09

-Cheerful nasturtiums (Tropaeolum majus) prefer cooler temperatures and continue blooming well into the fall.
+Cheerful nasturtiums prefer cooler temperatures and continue blooming well into the fall.
 They are favored by aphids and make a great trap crop.
-But they are also one of the more delicious edible flowers (and leaves), so don't sacrifice them all.
+But they are also one of the more delicious edible flowers (leaves too), so do not sacrifice them all.
 Nasturtiums also offer some protection from squash bugs and beetles.
-Nasturtium seeds are large and easy to collect for replanting next season.
-Many will probably seed on their own.
-Or perhaps you'd like to try turning them... into nasturtium capers.
+The seeds are large and easy to collect for replanting next season.
+Many varieties will probably seed on their own.
+Plant the seeds after scarifying them first (nicking them or rubbing with sandpaper) to help along their germination.
+Or perhaps you would like to try turning them into nasturtium capers.

 07 of 09

-Sunflowers (Helianthus) are a perfect compliment for the vegetable garden.
-They make great trellises for climbing plants and they have lots of nectar to attract pollinators.
-Unfortunately they also tend to attract squirrels, which can be a problem if you are growing them to save the seeds.
-However a coarse leaved vegetable, like squash, planted beneath them, will go a long way toward deterring animals.
+Sunflowers are a perfect complement to the vegetable garden.
+They make great trellises for climbing plants, and they have lots of nectar to attract pollinators.
+Unfortunately, they also tend to attract squirrels, which can be a problem if you are growing them to save the seeds.
+However, a coarse-leaved vegetable, such as squash, planted beneath them will go a long way toward deterring animals.

 08 of 09